Skip to content

 Mainstream maintenance for SAP ERP HCM ends on 31 December 2027, aligned with the broader ECC deadline.
 Extended maintenance is available through 31 December 2030 at additional cost — a buffer with a cost, not a long-term strategy.

 The compatibility pack — the mechanism that allowed S/4HANA and ECC HCM code to run in the same instance — expired at the end of 2025.
-Organisations that were running S/4HANA with the compatibility pack to preserve ECC HCM functionality needed to have moved to a supported HR path.
+Organizations that were running S/4HANA with the compatibility pack to preserve ECC HCM functionality needed to have moved to a supported HR path.
 This underscores the point that HR timeline management in the S/4HANA context requires precision.

 Path 1: SAP SuccessFactors as the target HR platform